wibitchain/dslink/lib/bitcoin/README.md

-Sidetree Bitcoin Service
+DsLink Bitcoin Service
 ===

 *Last Updated: June 18, 2019*

-A [full bitcoin node](https://bitcoincore.org/en/download/) is required by the the Sidetree Bitcoin microservice implementation.
+A [full bitcoin node](https://bitcoincore.org/en/download/) is required by the the DsLink Bitcoin microservice implementation.
 You can run the [install script](./setup.sh) in this repo, which will guide and install `bitcoind`.
 The rest of this document details the steps taken by this script.

 Bitcoin peer
 ---